Germanic culture: Religion and folklore

-Paganism has always been the driving religious system practised within Germanic tribes.
-However, each tribe or group would belong to a different sect, one formed through interaction with other societies and religions, and loosely based on a Nordic/European tradition.
-One of the largest influences upon Germanic religion has been its encounters with other cultural groups such as the Celts and Romans, who also inhabited central Europe.
+The Germanic tribes were polytheistic.
+However, each tribe or group would belong to a different sect, one formed through interaction with other societies and religions.
+One of the largest influences upon Germanic religion has been its encounters with other cultural groups such as the Celts and Romans, who inhabited western and southern Europe, respectively.
 There is archaeological evidence to suggest that these religions / customs traded iconography and myth freely amongst themselves.
 The afterlife within their religion was similar to the Norse, as an emphasis on dying a glorious death in battle was seen as a sacrifice given to the gods to please them.

-For example, deities worshipped by Germanic cultures (such as Odin, or Thor) share direct lineage with the Norse gods of the same name.
-While worship of these gods has waxed and waned over the years, there is proof that they did stem from a northern European origin.
+For example, deities worshipped by Germanic cultures (such as Wotan, or Donar) share the same etymological root and function as the gods of the Norse.

 Germanic religion also had many crossovers with that of the Romans.
 Notably their shared ritual practices, particularly the culture’s fascination with nature and their position within the world: primarily with a patriarchal worldview concerning men’s position within the religion: having men as the executors of rituals, akin to a family priest or shaman.
-These rituals did not occur in any ceremonial buildings, instead taking place within the home, a place of much spiritual importance to Germanic culture.
 While spiritual duties were traditionally carried out by men, there are historical examples of Germanic priestesses in Roman writings, women who would take the role of a religious leader and would usually be involved in the performance of executions.
-Their folklore has always been one that has directly reflected their physical environments: Gnomes, who lived underground: Woodland Elves who inhabited the forests, and basilisks, living in the seas.
+Their folklore has always been one that has directly reflected their physical environments: gnomes, who lived underground: woodland elves who inhabited the forests, and basilisks, living in the seas.
 Elements of these traditions have endured into the modern day, and are still told as contemporary fairy tales.
-The transition to Christianity only began when contact with Rome reached a zenith in the 11th century and Scandinavian paganism was successfully replaced by the Christian church.
-Religion in modern Germanic culture is directly split between Catholicism and the EKD, a German evangelical church.
+The transition to Christianity began in the early middle ages.
+The most popular religion in modern Germanic culture is Christianity, most notably the Protestant Church in Germany and Catholicism.